-- Provide the resources necessary to sustain and continuously improve our commitment to prevent pollution, reduce or mitigate negative or harmful effects on the environment.
+- Provide the resources necessary to sustain and continuously improve our commitment to prevent pollution and reduce or mitigate negative or harmful environmental effects.

 - Comply with all applicable legal requirements and others to which it subscribes as related to its environmental aspects.

 - Recover or reuse expendable material through recycling initiatives.

 - Pursue continuous improvement in environmental performance by setting and reviewing objectives and targets.

 Fastbolt is not subject to the Conflict Minerals rules and reporting requirements of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act as a privately held corporation.

 We understand that our customers may be required to report on conflict minerals, and we are committed to helping our customers comply with these requirements.